 Just like the kids have amusement parks and playgrounds to enjoy, the adults have something exciting for themselves at Harrah’s Joliet.
 This location offers everything from hotel rooms to a casino floor, and restaurants to bars.
 Visit Harrah’s to discover why so many people consider this location the best and finest hotel and casino in the Chicagoland area.

 The casino floor is open 24 hours a day, providing all-day and late-night entertainment for those wishing to test their luck.
 Games on the casino floor include slot machines, video poker machines, gaming tables, and more.
 Harrah’s Joliet Casino Hotel is also home to amazing stores and fabulous restaurants, including both casual and upscale options.
 It is a little bit of Vegas in the heart of Joliet, Illinois.

 Address: 205 North Chicago St., Joliet, IL 60432

-Popular menu items available at Juliet’s Tavern include the veal meatballs, fried chicken sandwich, seared salmon, and the fried ravioli.
+Popular menu items at Juliet’s Tavern include veal meatballs, fried chicken sandwiches, seared salmon, and fried ravioli.
 The Delmonico rib eye with red-skinned mashed potatoes is another must-order item from this restaurant.

 Juliet’s Tavern has a full bar and is open for lunch and dinner, as well as having a separate menu exclusively for late-night eats.
 The staff is amazing, offering prompt, friendly service, and the servers are knowledgeable about food options and cocktails.
-Don’t be afraid to ask for a suggestion because the servers love to share their favorite menu items.
+Don’t be afraid to ask for suggestions because the servers love sharing their favorite menu items.

-See Related: Fun & Best Things to do in Schaumburg, Illinois
+See Related: Things to Do in Schaumburg, Illinois

 7. On The Rocks Joliet